ClaudeBot/hubot-youtube-tracker/README.md

 Command | Listener ID | Description
 --- | --- | ---
-hubot tracker recent `channel` | `tracker.recent` | Get a list of the last 3 videos uploaded to a channel
+hubot ytt recent `channel` | `youtube.tracker.recent` | Get a list of the last 3 videos uploaded to a channel